Lincoln High School (Tallahassee, Florida): History

-Douglas Frick was the founding principal of Lincoln High School and served in that position until 1989, when he retired early after 15 years due to health concerns.
+Douglas Frick was the founding principal of Lincoln High School and served in that position until 1989, when he moved to the district office after 14 years, due to health concerns.
 He was replaced that summer by William Montford, a good friend of Frick's, who had previously been the principal at Amos P. Godby High School.

 Montford served as Lincoln's principal until his election as the Leon County School Superintendent in the fall of 1996 which required him to step down during the 1996–1997 school year.

-Martha Bunch, an assistant principal under Montford since 1989, assumed the position of principal until the summer of 2008 when she was moved to a district level position.
-During the 2008–2009 school year, Merry Ortega served as interim principal while also working closely under the guidance of Bunch.
+Martha Bunch, an assistant principal under Montford since 1989, assumed the position of principal until the summer of 2008.
+Bunch was moved to a district office position following a string of investigations by the school district concerning misconduct at the school level.

+During the 2008–2009 school year, Merry Ortega served as interim principal while also still working closely with the guidance of Bunch.
 Ortega was previously an Assistant Principal at Lincoln throughout the 1980's.
+Ortega’s placement at Lincoln was so that she could complete a full administrative review of the school, following Bunch’s departure.
 To many the 2008–2009 school year was known as "the year with two principals".

 In the summer of 2009, Swift Creek Middle School principal, Allen Burch was appointed to Lincoln as both Ortega and Bunch retired from the school district.
-He is currently serving in that capacity, making him the second longest serving principal at Lincoln.
+He is currently serving in that capacity, making him the longest serving principal at Lincoln.